 Javier had critical raves for his No Country for Old Men role and it earned him an Oscar®, a BAFTA, a Golden Globe and several critics’ awards.

 In 2008, he appeared in the Woody Allen film Vicky Cristina Barcelona with Penélope Cruz and Scarlett Johansson.

 As time progresses, we'll have more info about Javier Bardem here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.